 If you do end up experiencing a panic attack, keep in mind that they tend to come and go in short bursts.
 Therefore, it’s important to feel secure in the fact that experiencing panic is natural, normal, not dangerous, and won’t last very long.

 Expose Yourself to Uncomfortable Situations

 You feel panic because you are potentially being thrown into an uncomfortable and unexpected situation that causes you to “freak-out” a little.
 This is understandable.
-Anything that’s new, unfamiliar or anything that you tend to fear and feel somewhat reluctant about can certainly get the adrenaline grands going and as a result you may very well experience a panic attack.
+Anything that’s new, unfamiliar or anything that you tend to fear and feel somewhat reluctant about can certainly get the adrenaline glands going and as a result, you may very well experience a panic attack.

 If new things can do this to us, then how about things that we’ve done numerous times before.
 These things are not new or unexpected.
 They are now familiar and we become comfortable with the things we have done time and again over an extended period of time.
 And within this lies the key to desensitizing yourself emotionally from uncomfortable situations.

 To desensitize yourself, you must expose yourself to uncomfortable circumstances that you might fear or feel uncertain about in small doses over an extended period of time.
 This essentially means taking chances and risks to stretch your comfort zone using small daily steps.
 Yes, initially you might feel somewhat uneasy and may begin to feel that adrenaline building up inside your body.
 However, with continuous exposure over time, this feeling will subside and will instead be replaced with the knowledge and certainty that you can actually get through this situation successfully without losing control of your emotions.